-County Donegal is a cyclist’s paradise, but it is equally as attractive for anyone who is willing to step off the bike to see what lies over the crest of a hill or at the top of a cliff.
-This 11 day adventure combines the best of both worlds.
+County Donegal is a cyclist’s paradise, but it is equally as attractive for anyone who is willing to step off the bike to discover what lies hidden over the horizon.
+This 8 day adventure combines the best of both worlds.
 Savour the wonderful backroads, villages and jaw-dropping views of a bike tour and the undiscovered secrets of a walking tour.
-The tour is similar to our “Highlights of the Highlands” self-guided bike tour, but with 3 extra days of walking, to bring you — as the tour name suggests — beyond even the backroads.
+This mixed activity tour will take you as the name suggests – beyond even the backroads.

 Day 1: Arrive Donegal Town.

-Donegal Town (ancient seat of the O’ Donnell Chieftains, from where they ruled over much of Ireland), is where the tour begins.
-Depending on your arrival time you might like to explore the town or go for a cycle.
+Donegal Town (ancient seat of the O’ Donnell Chieftains, from where they ruled over much of Ireland), is where your bike and hike tour begins.
+Depending on your arrival time you might like to explore the town.
 The town is steeped in history, with its imposing castle and ruined Abbey.
 It also has a great selection of lively pubs and cafés.

 As you follow the coast west from Killybegs, the scenery becomes ever more dramatic.
 Towering cliffs, golden sandy beaches and rocky headlands create a magnificent panorama.
 As you cycle, you will pass by Sliabh Liag (Slieve League) and you will see the summit of where tomorrow’s hike will bring you.
 Continue to Glencolmcille, passing some of the most photogenic coastal views you will ever see.
 Ancient history, the thriving Gaelic culture, vibrant traditional music and the wonderful natural beauty make this valley a must see destination.

-Day 5: Hike Glencolmcille to Port – 15 km
+Day 5: Hike Glen Head.
+Up to 15 km

 The coast between Glencolmcille and the deserted fishing hamlet of Port is among Ireland’s most stunningly beautiful spots.
 Yet you will almost certainly find yourself alone here among the towering rocks and sea stacks.
 This is a hike that we promise you will never forget.
 Return to Glencolmcille, again taking in more of the Early-Christian historic sites.

-Day 6: Glencolmcille to Glenties – 39 km
+Day 6: Glencolmcille to Ardara – 30 km

 Today the remoteness of the landscape dominates.
 You cycle through one of the most sparsely populated areas in Ireland.
 Descend through dramatic Granny Valley to Maghera, where a pristine beach, a series of caves, and dramatic Assarancagh Waterfall await.
-Cycle on to the heritage town of Ardara, a centre for traditional Donegal tweed and wool crafts.
-Continue to your overnight stop in the pretty village of Glenties.
+Cycle along Loughros Beag Bay to your overnight destination in the heritage town of Ardara, a centre for traditional Donegal tweed and wool crafts.
+Many of the pubs in Ardara have traditional music.
+You might just be lucky enough to stumble on one of the legendary “sessions”.

-After one more great Irish breakfast it’s time to depart, taking with you treasured memories of the natural wonders and friendly people of Donegal.
+After one more breakfast it’s time to depart, taking with you treasured memories of the natural wonders and friendly people of Donegal.

 One of the great things about travelling by bicycle or by foot in Ireland is the chance to meet local people, and one of the best places to do this is at your accommodation.
 There is no better type of accommodation to suit cyclists and walkers than the type we use — the traditional Irish Bed and Breakfast (and occasionally small hotels).
 Here you will be guaranteed a warm welcome.
 The owners cater much more to the needs of the adventure traveller than the larger hotels.